 In easterly winds a synergistic effect, unknown in Hochstetter's' day would emerge over the White Terraces- the Coandă effect.
 The airflow passing over the embankment would be attracted to the convex banking surface under the Coandă effect, deflecting down and across the spring platform and upper Terraces.
 The easterly airflow striking the embankment would form low-pressure vortices inside the embankment.
 These would deviate the airflow down to adhere to the spring platform.
-Lucy's Isle, between the entrance peaks in the centre of the platform (I now believe it was named after Guide Sophia Hinerangi's (c.1834-1911) sister, Lucy Takiora Lord (1842 - 1893): may have contributed to the vortices and low pressure via transverse currents (Brookes, 2016: Cowan, 1885).
+Lucy's Isle, between the entrance peaks in the centre of the platform, may have contributed to the vortices and low pressure via transverse currents (Brookes, 2016).
+Lucy's Isle first appears in the literature in 1885 (Cowan, 1885).
+As Hochstetter documented the island in 1859 and omitted to name it, it may be presumed it was named between 1859-1885.
+Given tribal permissions for the landform naming and for the person's name ... must both have come from within Te Tūhourangi- the name is likely to relate to a notable member of the tribe.
+The most likely individual is Ruihi, the wife of Te Rangipūawhe (1826-1905), the ariki (paramount chief) of Te Tūhourangi (personal communication: Rangitihi Pene, 26 September 2022)